datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Viewers/Scatter plot.md

     2. Check the **Misc** > **Mouse Drag** (Pan or Select) setting
     3. Go to the scatter **plot > Property Pane > Misc**.
 Check the **Lasso Tool** checkbox.
 Use it on the scatter plot.
 Check the selection in the grid.
     4. Save to Layout.
 Check
+    5. Select some points.
+Use Ctrl+Shift+Drag for deselection.
 10. Tooltip:
     1. Right-click the scatter plot and check all options on the **Tooltip** tab.
     2. Save to Layout.
 Check